ZexinLi0w0/acamedic-page/content/home/experience.md

     description: |2-
         Responsibilities include:

-        * Worked in Dr. Yuqun Zhang's Intelligent Software Engineering Lab which aims to do advanced research on software engineering and artificial intelligence.
+        * Worked in Dr. Yuqun Zhang's Intelligent Software Engineering Lab which aims to doing advanced research on software engineering and artificial intelligence.
         * Research on detecting bugs in deep learning models for autonomous embedded systems.
         * Research on boosting performance of heterogeneous cpu/gpu platforms by designing efficient algorithms for fast task mapping.
         * Research on transferable adversarial attacks of deep learning models.